-For Councillors, expense reimbursements are to be made in accordance with the Councillor Support and Reimbursement of Expenses Policy.
+For Councillors, expense reimbursements are to be made in accordance with the Councillor Support Policy.

 3.12.
 Caretaker

 The operation of Council Committees shall be suspended upon the commencement of the election period ahead of a general Council election.
 During that period, Council Committee meetings will not be held, although any outstanding Delegate's Reports my still be reported to an ordinary meeting of Council during this period.